-In our testing, my wife and I both set up a profile and found that it worked as advertised.
+In our testing, my wife and I set up a profile and found it worked as advertised.
 We also never had any situations where it didn’t recognize us or thought we were someone else, which is more than I can say for Google Assistant’s voice match (which occasionally has some hiccups in our household).

 Improved video calling via Google Duo

 Devices like the JBL Link View and Lenovo Smart Display already featured video calling using Google Duo and so have many newer smart hubs.
 Still, the Google Nest Hub Max takes things a step further thanks to the 127-degree field-of-view camera that provides super-wide video.
 It also uses auto-framing technology, so if you move around in front of the camera, it will move around to help keep you in the shot.
 This is particularly useful if you’re moving around the kitchen or if a child is talking to a grandparent but won’t hold still.

 We placed a few video calls during our testing and played around with the tracking.
 It all worked pretty seamlessly.